History of Extension in Harrison county

 by Icie Hiatt-President of State Extension 4-H Clubs 1948–1952

-Recently a booklet was found about the first 50 years of extension in Harrison County Missouri.
-The report titled "Excerpts From History 1919-1969," contains information on the first 50 years of Extension.
+Recently, a booklet was found about the first 50 years of extension in Harrison County Missouri.
+The report titled “Excerpts From History 1919-1969,” contains information on the first 50 years of Extension.
 Many of the entries were amusing and gave some perspective about how the Extension service has impacted Harrison County.
 We wish to update the history of the extension center, which will celebrate its 100th anniversary in 2019.
-The booklet is included on this web page in a .pdf version of its original form.
-If you have any stories or information about the history of MU Extension in Harrison County in specific, please contact us by phone (660) 425-6434 or email [email protected].
+The booklet is included on this webpage in a PDF version of its original form.
+If you have any stories or information about the history of MU Extension in Harrison County in specific, please contact us.

 Mr. Hensley also got them interested in raising bees to help in pollinating their fields of sweet clover.
 Mr. Hensley could handle the bees, but when he left the farm, the bees stayed to eat on Mr. Salmon and Dr. Groomer.
 This project was not considered a success.